Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-watts-strogatz.md

 P(E) \leq \frac{2 \cdot \Big(\frac{1}{2} \sqrt{n}\Big)}{n} = \frac{1}{2}
 $$

-To conclude, the probability that any of the first $k$ nodes search algorithm visits has a link to $I$ is
+To conclude, the probability that any of the first $k$ nodes ofsearch algorithm visits has a link to $I$ is

 $$
 P(E) = P(\text{in $\frac{1}{2}\sqrt{n}$ steps we jump inside $\frac{1}{2}\sqrt{n}$ of $t$}) \leq \frac{1}{2}